cert-orangecyberdefense/datalake/docs/Lookup_threats.md

 > -e  to change the environment {preprod, prod},  default is **prod**

-> --date filter to apply on lookup to set a minimum date [format: DD-MM-YYYY]
+> --date filter to apply on lookup to set a minimum date [format: YYYY-MM-DD]

 > -s filter to apply on lookup to set a minimum score.